SCLW/Circuitry-Based-Sound/readme.md

 <img src="https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/pull-up_pull-down.jpg">

 Even unused logic gates can cause problems since coupled-in interference voltages result in unwanted triggers and excess current draw.
 Inputs should not be left floating and therefore connected together to GND or Vcc.

-## Logic gate
-A logic gate is a single input - output device, designed to carry out a specific [boolean operation](https://en.wikipedia.org/wiki/Boolean_algebra "boolean algebra"), mapped to two voltage levels.
-Over time, the two  alternating voltage levels may form a periodic rectangular waveform and the speed of switching between the two levels is perceived as pitch.
-Aperiodic switching will produce other sonic qualities such as noise or all kinds of texturized sounds.
-The ratio between the on-and-off states is by default 1:1, a 50% [duty cycle](https://en.wikipedia.org/wiki/Duty_cycle "duty cycle").
-Further circuitry is needed to change this ratio, which alters the audio spectrum of the square wave.